stalgiag/objects-and-non/src/markdown/schedule.md

 <div class = "class-schedule-details">

 #### During Class
-- View and Discuss 'Incidental and Made' homework
+- Mutability Discussion
-- Photogrammetry Workshop Pt.
-2
+- Photogrammetry Workshop
-- Lecture on Material vs. Immaterial
+- Artist Lecture (Mutable V. Immutable)

 #### Before Next Class
 - Develop an idea for an artwork that engages with 1 of the following binaries: